 Appendix H contains a list of existing range improvements in the complex, their current condition, and the assigned maintenance responsibility based on available documentation.
 The ability to achieve the Standards for Rangeland Health depends, in part, on fully operational range improvements, which are necessary to control livestock movements in accordance with the current years grazing management plan.
 The grazing permittee is responsible for maintenance of all range improvements that are under either a Range Improvement Permit (RIP) or Cooperative Agreement as provided under 43 CFR 4120.3-1(c) and 43 CFR 4130.3-2.
-Grazing use may be suspended by the AO if Range Improvement(s) are found to be not in good working order and/or in an aesthetic state prior to turnout.
+Grazing use may be suspended by the AO if Range Improvement(s) are found to be not in good working order.